 A Chapter 13 bankruptcy isn’t for everyone.
 You first must satisfy a state means test and, in most instances, enjoy a stable current income.
 Its debt reorganization approach may well be preferable to the clean sweep a Chapter 7 inflicts, however.
-Fillmore Spencer LLC has helped hundreds of find their way to a better financial footing through the use of Chapter 13.
+Fillmore Spencer LLC helps Utah residents find their way to a better financial footing through the use of Chapter 13.

 In Chapter 7 bankruptcy, your unsecured debt is written off, as may be all of your remaining home mortgage.
 In Chapter 13, you continue to shoulder all your debts, though the terms of your loans may be rearranged to make repayment easier.
 Debts for which you remain obligated include: